jaiprashanth99x/hacktitude_2023.github.io/challenge-7.md

 The Promise has to resolve a message saying `"success"` after successfully saving the project details in the projects table in the database.

 **Note** - Always cross check with the database tables whether the API calls work properly and the database has been updated.
-You can always run `knex run:seed` to get back to the default data in the database. -->
+You can always run `knex run:seed` to get back to the default data in the database.

-### Don't try to be too smart :p